Getting Started in the College of Letter & Science

 No more than 70 units of community college course work may be applied toward the 120 unit graduation requirement.
 Units above 70 may be eligible to receive subject credit toward completing degree requirements.
 Students transferring from a California community college can check ASSIST(link is external) to determine whether a community college course will satisfy a major or college requirement.

-Information was obtained by the College of Letter of Science, UC Berkeley
+Information obtained from the College of Letter of Science, UC Berkeley